shakes76/PatternAnalysis-2024/recognition/Siamese Network Classifier - s4696386/README.md

-# Siamese network-based Classifier on ISIC 2020 Resized Dataset
+# Siamese Network-based Classifier on ISIC 2020 Resized Dataset

 #### Author: Kai Graz, UQ Student Number: 46963868

 ## Introduction
-This project aims to classify images of skin lesions from the ISIC 2002 Resized Dataset as benign or malignant, spcifically with a Classifier based on a Siamese Network.
+Medical professionals spend many hours each year examining patients for malignant skin lesions.
+Working to imitate their abilities, this project aims to classify images of skin lesions from the ISIC 2002 Resized Dataset as benign or malignant, spcifically with a Classifier based on a Siamese Network.

-### Algorithm implemented
-TODO

 ### Datasets used